programminghistorian/ph-submissions/en/drafts/originals/urban-demographic-data-r-ggplot2.md

 {% include figure.html filename="en-or-urban-demographic-data-r-ggplot2-05.png" alt="ECDF Graph showing the distances between sister cities." caption="Figure 5.
 ECDF Graph showing the distances between sister cities." %}

-Let's examine the ECDF plot we created using the unfiltered `eudata` data frame.
-The plot confirms our previous observation about the skewed distribution.
-Approximately 75% of the cities have sister-city relationships within a radius of around 1000 kilometers.
+Let's examine the ECDF plot created using the unfiltered `eudata` data frame: it confirms previous observations about the skewed distribution.
+Approximately 75% of cities have sister-city relationships within a radius of around 1000 kilometers.
 Even more intriguing is that roughly 50% of the cities are connected to sister cities no more than 500 kilometers away.

-Lastly, we will create a boxplot to compare how different countries structure their urban relationships across space.
-This visualization helps understand whether certain countries tend to form more localized urban networks while others maintain broader geographic connections.
+Lastly, we will create a box plot to compare how different countries structure their urban relationships across space.
+This visualization helps understand how certain countries tend to form more localized urban networks while others maintain broader geographic connections.
 By comparing the distribution of distances, we can identify national patterns in how cities build their international relationships.

 ```